 The walk up there was not so easy; it was very steep and consisted of steps reinforced with wooden beams.
 Many of the steps were high and required a scramble.

 At the top of the volcano, we met another couple.
 They were sitting on a basic seat consisting of a long pine plank supported by pine posts.

-He was Chilean, in his 30’s, a little overweight, with a head of grey brown hair, regular facial features; he was a fine looking man.
+He was Chilean, in his 30’s, a little overweight, with a head of grey brown hair, regular facial features.
 His friend, Argentinian, was younger, with short black hair and round face and a button nose.
-They were a very friendly couple and they spoke some English.
+They were a very friendly couple and spoke some English.